decompanyio/decompanyio/README.md

 # decompany.io
 - The decentralized and incentivized knowledge trading system

+# Considerations
+- A mintable, burnable ERC20 token
+- A refundable crowdsale with a goal and hard cap
+- Pre-sale support (with discount?)

 # Smart Contracts
 - Deck.sol: EIP20 Token. mintable
 - DocumentReg.sol: the document registry. reward pool. stores daily page view for each document